Tag Archives: tech

 Where it’s @

-Since email began spreading around the world, many countries have put their come up with many names for what is commonly called the “at” symbol in English.
-Continue reading
+Since email began spreading around the world, many countries have put their come up with many names for what is commonly called the at symbol in English.

 Filed under Resources